niplav/site/increasing.md

 minutes, although I have not checked whether melatonin simply makes my body go into sleep debt which is then paid off the next night.

-But meta-analysis I've found claim that melatonin increases sleep duration by ~13 minutes:
+But a meta-analysis I've found claim that melatonin increases sleep duration by ~13 minutes:

 > Melatonin treatment significantly […] increased total sleep duration by 12.8 min (95% CI 2.9, 22.8). […]